Toi (programming language)

 Toi is an imperative, type-sensitive language that provides the basic functionality of a programming language.
-The language was designed and developed from the ground-up by Paul Longtine.
+The language was designed and developed by Paul Longtine.
 Written in C, Toi was created with the intent to be an educational experience and serves as a learning tool (or toy, hence the name) for those looking to familiarize themselves with the inner-workings of a programming language.